shtukaresearch/livepeer-data-geography/README.md

 * **Treasury strategy and budget.** Produce one and publish it.
 Develop funding programmes with defined objectives in focus areas.

   *Evaluation.* Provide essential context for delegates deciding on treasury allocation decisions, facilitating ecosystem-wide alignment and understanding.
 The current funding allocations to SPEs, and especially to the Transformation SPE, are a starting point, but not a full substitute for an integrated budget with a unified approval process.
-The costs of producing a budget proposal and working towards LPT-vote

 * **Treasury dashboard.** Integrated view showing treasury balance, history, and income and spending forecasts.
 Once decided, integrate ecosystem budget for side-to-side comparison with actual cashflows; tag spending and earmarked funds according to budget categories.
 If capital management strategies are deployed, integrate views of these here.